neil3d/neil3d/README.md

+> "The farther backward you can look, the farther forward you can see."
+> Winston Churchill

-> “I am a slow walker, but I never walk back.”
+> "I am a slow walker, but I never walk back."
 > Abraham Lincoln